 October 27, 2021 ~ Conductor, composer Letieres Leite passed away ~ Perhaps best remembered for founding and fronting the brass and percussion ensemble the Orkestra Rumpilezz, critically acclaimed for their 2009 Letieres Leite & the Orkestra Rumpilezz album.
 Leite has worked with a wide array of artists including Nico Assumpção, Nana Vasconcelos, Gilberto Gil, Elba Ramalho, Lulu Santos, Hermeto Pascoal, Stanley Jordan, Carlinhos Brown, Toninho Horta, Ivete Sangalo, and others ~ Leite was born ca.1960

-October 27, 2021 ~ Funk, disco keyboardist, singer William Shelby passed away ~ Co-founding member of 1980s R&B outfit Dynasty, co-wrote songs such as Groove Control, Do Me Right and Love In The Fast Lane.
-Subsequently a latter-day member of Lakeside ~ Shelby was born ca.1965
+October 27, 2021 ~ R&B, soul, funk, disco keyboardist, singer William Shelby passed away ~ Co-founding member, lead singer for Dynasty, for whom he co-wrote songs such as Groove Control, Do Me Right and Love In The Fast Lane.
+The band is best known for their Billboard R&B top 10 hit I've Just Begun To Love You off their 1980 Adventures In The Land Of Music sophomore album.
+Shelby has also served as a latter-day member for Lakeside, remaining with the funk outfit from 1993 until his death at age 65 ~ Shelby was born in 1954

 October 27, 2018 ~ Steel guitarist Herb Remington, full name Herbert Leroy Remington, passed away in Texas, USA ~ Member of Bob Wills' backing unit the Texas Playboys from 1946 through 1949, notably present on Boot Heel Drag.
 Also worked with Hank Penny, with whom he recorded Remington Ride which has since become a standard for steel guitarists ~ Remington was born in 1926